Canvassing

 The practices covered are:

-• Repeatedly asking consumers to make a choice that has already been made, in particular by displaying a pop-up that could disrupt their choice;
+• Repeatedly asking consumers to make a choice that has already been made, in particular by displaying a pop-up window that could disrupt their choice;

 • make the procedure for unsubscribing a service more complex than the registration procedure.